• Home

 About This Song

-“Some Other Time” was written by Leonard Bernstein, Betty Comden, and Adolph Green for the musical On The Town, the story of three sailors on leave in New York City and their romantic adventures.
+“Some Other Time” was written by Leonard Bernstein, with lyrics by Betty Comden and Adolph Green, for the 1944 Broadway musical On The Town, the story of three sailors on leave in New York City and their romantic adventures.
 This song is sung at the end by two of the couples.
 Inexplicably, this beautiful song was cut from the 1949 film version.

 About This Version

 Tony Bennett and Bill Evans recorded “Some Other Time” in June 1975 for The Tony Bennett/Bill Evans Album.
-The album was released in 1975 on the Fantasy label, Bill Evans’ label.
+The album was released in 1975 on the Fantasy Records label, where Bill Evans had a contract.

-Filed Under: Song of the Day Tagged With: Adolph Green, Betty Comden, Bill Evans, Leonard Bernstein, On The Town, The Tony Bennett / Bill Evans Album, Tony Bennett
+Filed Under: Song of the Day Tagged With: Adolph Green, Betty Comden, Bill Evans, Happy Birthday Betty Comden, Leonard Bernstein, On The Town, The Tony Bennett/Bill Evans Album, Tony Bennett

 About This Song